finos/perspective/docs/md/installation.md

 title: Installation
 ---

-## Javascript
+## JavaScript

-Because Perspective uses both WebAssembly and Web Workers, each of which place constraints on how assets and scripts must be loaded, the installation process for Perspective in a Javascript environment is more complex than most "pure" Javascript libraries.
+Because Perspective uses both WebAssembly and Web Workers, each of which place constraints on how assets and scripts must be loaded, the installation process for Perspective in a JavaScript environment is more complex than most "pure" JavaScript libraries.

 ### From NPM